Coiot/cbr-main/src/albums/others/s3episode6.md

   - scene_number: 66
     scene_title: ""
     slide_url: https://cdn.civbattleroyale.tv/season1-episode6-scene66.jpg
-    narration: "<p>Canute’s Scandinavian strategy backfires spectacularly, with his navy disintegrating and this part’s second capital capture going to Fredrick-William.
+    narration: "<p>Canute’s Scandinavian strategy backfires spectacularly, with his navy disintegrating and this episode’s second capital capture going to Fredrick-William.
 Freddie wasn’t even really trying, too, as all this time he’s been pumping out more settlers to send up to Scandinavia.</p><p></p><p>This is unrecoverable for the Anglo-Norse, who have been reduced to a non-contiguous rump state with nearly no army and no options for expansion.
 The best they can hope for is that Brandenburg doesn’t plan to go any further for now.</p>"
   - scene_number: 67
     scene_title: ""
     slide_url: https://cdn.civbattleroyale.tv/season1-episode6-scene67.jpg